N.J. wildfire arson suspect Joseph Kling appears in court in Ocean County as officials warn of scams

 Meanwhile, the New Jersey Forest Fire Service is warning residents of a scam targeting Ocean and Lacey township residents that were impacted by the fire.

-Officials say the scammer go door to door, claiming they can remove the odor of smoke from their homes.
-They say it costs $30,000, but it will be reimbursed through FEMA due to a disaster declaration and a State of Emergency in New Jersey.
-They then also allegedly pressure homeowners to sign loan agreements.
+Officials say the scammers go door to door, claiming they can remove the odor of smoke from their homes.
+They say it costs $30,000 which will be reimbursed through FEMA due to a disaster declaration and a State of Emergency in New Jersey.
+They allegedly pressure homeowners to then sign loan agreements.

-FEMA has not, in fact, issued a disaster declaration related to the wildfire.
+FEMA has not, in fact, issued a disaster declaration related to the Jones Road Wildfire.